perladvent/perldotcom/content/article/_pub_2002_03_19_dotnet.md

 {
+   "draft" : null,
+   "date" : "2002-03-19T00:00:00-08:00",
+   "slug" : "/pub/2002/03/19/dotnet.html",
-   "title" : "A Perl Hacker's Foray into .NET",
+   "title" : "A Perl Hacker's Foray into .NET", "categories" : "Windows",
    "tags" : [
       "net-clr-c"
    ],
-   "categories" : "Windows",
-   "slug" : "/pub/2002/03/19/dotnet",
-   "date" : "2002-03-19T00:00:00-08:00",
    "image" : null,
+   "authors" : [
+      "simon-cozens"
+   ],
    "description" : " No, I haven't sold out; I haven't gone over to the dark side; I haven't been bought.
 I'm one of the last people to be using closed-source software by choice.
-But one of the traits of any self-respecting hacker...", "authors" : [
+But one of the traits of any self-respecting hacker...", "thumbnail" : "/images/_pub_2002_03_19_dotnet/111-perl_dotnet.gif" }
-      "simon-cozens"
-   ],
-   "thumbnail" : "/images/_pub_2002_03_19_dotnet/111-perl_dotnet.gif",
-   "draft" : null
-}